 Four major pedestrian friendly neighborhoods serve as the community's key hubs for retail, culinary and cultural adventures.
 And they are all adjacent to each other and easy to navigate.

 With 22 blocks designated a National Register Historic District, Old Pasadena (Gold Line Stop: Del Mar Station) abounds with impeccably restored late 19th and early 20th century architecture.
-“Old Pas,” as locals fondly call it, offers open air shopping plazas, hidden laneways and a bustling strip of retailers and restaurants along Colorado Boulevard.
-Must-do’s include browsing and shopping your way through One Colorado, taking photographs of the historic 1898 Castle Green and strolling through the 9.2-acre Central Park.
+"Old Pas," as locals fondly call it, offers open air shopping plazas, hidden lane ways and a bustling strip of retailers and restaurants along Colorado Boulevard.
+Must-do's include browsing and shopping your way through One Colorado, taking photographs of the historic 1898 Castle Green and strolling through the 9.2-acre Central Park.

 Between Old Pas and the Playhouse District sits the Civic Center District (Gold Line Stop: Memorial Park Station).
 You'll know you're on the right track if you feel like you're on a movie set—the beautiful Beaux-Arts and Mediterranean Revival landmark buildings have set the stage for many a film and television show.
 Check out City Hall and the Robinson Memorial.
 See what's on at the Civic Auditorium and hit the ice at the Pasadena Ice Skating Center.
 Browse the shops at The Paseo, a contemporary retail center anchored by an ArcLight movie theatre—LA's elevated cinema experience, which is an absolutely must-do for true cinefiles.

 The artsy Playhouse District (Gold Line Stop: Lake Station) is home to the renowned Pasadena Playhouse.
-The official State Theatre of California, it’s highly respected for a long legacy of showcasing the highest caliber of theatrical talents.
-The Playhouse District also serves as a canvas for an eclectic and robust public art collection.
-The impressive USC Pacific Asia Museum is well worth a visit, as is the Ice House Comedy Club—if you’re lucky enough to score tickets.
+The official State Theatre of California, it's highly respected for a long legacy of showcasing the highest caliber of theatrical talents.
+The Playhouse Village also serves as a canvas for an eclectic and robust public art collection.
+The impressive USC Pacific Asia Museum is well worth a visit, as is the Ice House Comedy Club—if you're lucky enough to score tickets.

-South Lake (Gold Line Stop: Lake Station) is a 12-block stretch of boutiques, restaurants and purveyors of beauty, health and wellness.
-Major national chain stores like Macy’s and Williams-Sonoma neighbor mom-and-pop shops.
+South Lake Avenue District (Gold Line Stop: Lake Station) is a 12-block stretch of boutiques, restaurants and purveyors of beauty, health and wellness.
+Major national chain stores like Macy's and Williams-Sonoma neighbor mom-and-pop shops.
 Nail salons, barbershops, fitness studios and massage boutiques can meet all of your self-care needs.
-Here, you’ll also find standout restaurants like Mercado, Magnolia House and The Arbour.
-The newly renovated rooftop pool deck at the Hotel Constance is the perfect spot for a sunset cocktail or nightcap.
+Here, you'll also find standout restaurants like Mercado, Magnolia House and The Arbour.
+The newly renovated rooftop pool deck at the Hotel Constance Pasadena is the perfect spot for a sunset cocktail or nightcap.

 Go Off the Beaten Path